-FY 2022 Farm to Food Bank Project funds will be allocated to State agencies that have submitted an approved State Plan amendment describing a plan of operation for a Farm to Food Bank Project.4 The funds will be allocated using the current TEFAP formula found at 7 CFR 251.3(h).
-The initial level of funds potentially available for each State in FY 2022 is attached to this memorandum (Attachment B).
-Please note that these figures are subject to change based on the FY 2022 update to the TEFAP funding formula.
+FY 2023 Farm to Food Bank Project funds will be allocated to State agencies that have submitted an approved State Plan amendment describing a plan of operation for a Farm to Food Bank Project.
+The funds will be allocated using the current TEFAP formula found at 7 CFR 251.3(h).
+The initial level of funds potentially available for each State in FY 2023 is attached to this memorandum (Attachment B) and was generated using the FY 2022 TEFAP funding formula.
+Please note that final FY 2023 allocations will be calculated using the FY 2023 TEFAP funding formula.

-To receive funds in FY 2022, States must submit their State Plan amendment (Attachment A) to their FNS Regional Office by September 21, 2021, for review and approval.4 The allocation of funds in Attachment B should be considered the minimum amount of funds that each State can receive for FY 2022.
-If any TEFAP State agency does not accept all or part of its minimum allocation, remaining funds will be allocated among all States that have submitted an approved State Plan amendment and that have accepted their full amount of funds on a pro-rata basis, once all State Plan amendments for FY 2022 are received and reviewed.
-Thus, States' final allocations may vary significantly from what is included in Attachment B.
+To receive funds in FY 2023, States must submit their State Plan amendment (Attachment A) to their FNS Regional Office by September 16, 2022, for review and approval.
+The allocation of funds in Attachment B should be considered the minimum amount of funds that each State can receive for FY 2023.
+If any TEFAP State agency does not accept all or part of its minimum allocation, remaining funds will be allocated among all States that have submitted an approved State Plan amendment and that have accepted their full amount of funds on a pro-rata basis, once all State Plan amendments for FY 2023 are received and reviewed.
+Thus, States' final allocations may vary significantly from what is included in Attachment B. Funds will be available to obligate for one year from the date of allocation.